kristynrb/online_teaching_resources/README.md

 - If you are showing more than one window at a time, try to not have any windows overlapping - position them so that they are next to each other.

 ## Mute Yourself
 - When you aren't giving instruction, mute yourself!
-Student don't need to hear your typing or breathing while they're working on their own :toilet:.
+Student don't need to hear your typing or breathing (or worse :toilet:) while they're working on their own.

 ## Text Editor
 - It's easiest for students to see your code when your editor theme has a light background and highlights keywords.